JackShkifati28/Wearable-Device-VIP---Wireless/README.md

      ```
     constexpr char WIFI_SSID[] = "REPLACE_WITH_YOUR_SSID";
     ```
 4. Upload the code file "Sender" to your sender board.
-You should notice that the boards change their Wi-Fi channel to the channel of the receiver board.
+You should notice that the boards change their Wi-Fi channel to the channel of the receiver board.In our case, the boards changed their Wi-Fi channel number to 6.

 5. Please refer to the tutorial [esp32-esp-now-wi-fi-web-server](https://randomnerdtutorials.com/esp32-esp-now-wi-fi-web-server/) here if you are not sure about the details in this code snippet.

 ## Help